 - “Alerts” shows attacks on your portals and people mentioning you by name (see below).
 This view also provides links to the corresponding portals.

 - View Player Profile: View that agent’s profile.

 - Send Message: Inserts the agent’s call sign (prepended with an at-sign) into the comm entry field so you can send them a message.
-If the comm tab is visible, it will automatically pop open when you do this.
-Otherwise, you will have to go back to the main scanner screen to see it.

 Reach out in the comm and in online communities to find high-level agents in your area; they can help you level up!
 Leveling is much harder when attempted solo.
 Be aware, however, that the comm and some online communities may contain enemy moles.
 Be careful not to discuss sensitive details about your faction’s activities on insecure channels.
 Many local cells set up verified communities and chat channels for secure communication.
 The most common chat platforms in use in Ingress communities are Google Hangouts, Slack, Telegram and Discord.